Nacim-Guellati/Catching-fish-presence-FishNet/doc/Prerequisites.md

 pip install opencv-python
 ```

-4. Import `Catching-fish-presence-FishNet/object_detection` and `Catching-fish-presence-FishNet/images` folder on your machine.
+4. Import `Catching-fish-presence-FishNet/object_detection` and `Catching-fish-presence-FishNet/images` folders on your machine.

 5. Dowload this folder https://github.com/tensorflow/models and place it wherever you want.